- General Frequently Asked Questions

 1. When will the changes take effect and what will happen?

 In May 2018, Duke will implement a new investment lineup is now available on the Fidelity platform which include a self-directed brokerage account through Fidelity.
 Starting in May, you will be able to select investments in the revamped investment lineup or self-directed brokerage account at Fidelity.
 The existing funds available through the other providers will continue to be available until January 2019.
 Unless you elect otherwise, your contributions will continue to be directed to your current selected provider and investment option(s) until January 4, 2019.

 Effective January 15, 2019, Fidelity will become the primary service provider for administration of the Duke Faculty and Staff Retirement Plan ("Duke Retirement Plan").
 VALIC and Vanguard will no longer be available as service provider administrators of the Duke Retirement Plan.
 Further, you will not be able to invest future contributions to the Plan in VALIC's annuity products.
 Access to TIAA’s investment options will be limited to the TIAA Traditional Fixed Annuity fund.

 If you do not transfer your existing funds and/or redirect your future contributions by December your existing funds will be transferred (or “mapped”) to what CAPTRUST, the Plan’s investment advisor, has determined to be comparable funds in the revamped investment lineup or the appropriate Target Date Fund, based on your age, if there is no comparable fund.
+To view the mapping strategy, click here.
 Your future contributions will not follow the mapping strategy.
-Future contributions will be allocated to a Target Date Fund.
-To view the mapping strategy, click here.
+Future contributions will be allocated to a Target Date Fund if you do not select funds from the new investment lineup at Fidelity.